Pyrdacor/Ambermoon-Advanced/README.md

 It focuses on the following things:
 - Balance the game (characters, spells, monsters, item placement and amount, etc)
   - For example making some characters more valuable like Selena, Leonaria or Targor
-  - Avoid obsolete things like rations/food dealers, blacksmiths, sages, ropes, finding/disarming traps, search skill, etc.
+  - Avoid obsolete things like rations/food dealers, blacksmiths, sages, ropes, finding/disarming traps, search skill, etc by making them useful again
 - Add new content
   - Quests
   - Places (especially on the two moons and useless islands)